PinkTaxWatch/pinktaxwatch-data/README.md

 ## What this is

-The "pink tax" — the structural premium paid by women on essential products and services — is widely discussed but rarely quantified consistently across borders.
+The "pink ta (https://www.pinktaxwatch.com/) x" — the structural premium paid by women on essential products and services — is widely discussed but rarely quantified consistently across borders.
 Existing comparisons tend to be either national and anecdotal, or aggregated to a degree that loses the methodology trail.

 PinkTaxWatch addresses this gap by maintaining a verified, transparent dataset of: